J E W E L L E R Y - C A R E

 Will my jewellery tarnish?

-Sterling Silver will tarnish over time, so it's important to know that tarnishing will not damage your silver jewellery, and that this is a natural process.
+Metals will tarnish over time, so it's important to know that tarnishing will not damage your jewellery, and that this is a natural process.

-Tarnishing happens when silver is exposed to sulfur-containing gases in the air, cause the surfaces to darken.
+Tarnishing happens when your jewellery is exposed to sulfur-containing gases in the air, cause the surfaces to darken.
 This can be removed by polishing your jewellery, and there's lots of tips and tricks to reduce the rate of tarnishing...

 - When you're not wearing your jewellery, store in an air tight bag to reduce the contact with these sulfur-containing gases.